katyjg/mxlive/docs/source/index.rst

 through the use of APIs, so other data collection applications could also be modified to complement MxLIVE.

 The beginnings of MxLIVE were at CMCF, a suite of beamlines at the Canadian Light Source dedicated to Macromolecular Crystallography.
-For that reason, many features have been developed in an MX context, but can easily be extended to new samples and data types or techniques at any beamline.
+For that reason, many features have been developed in an MX context, but can easily be extended to :ref:`new sample container layouts<new-layouts>` and :ref:`new data types or techniques<new-data-types>` at any beamline.

 .. note::
     An earlier version of MxLIVE is described in the following publication: